Click Here to Search Solution Focused Therapy Providers in Your Area

 This therapy is considered to be brief and often can require only 5-8 sessions.
 For this reason, SFT is attractive to many patients as it is less costly and may provide a quicker result as compared to other styles.

-LifeStance Health specializes in Solution Focused Therapy with over 600 locations in 34 states.
+LifeStance Health specializes in Solution Focused Therapy with multiple locations in 33 states.
 Services vary by location.

 Find a location near you: